 What is life expectancy in BMD?

 Most people with BMD survive well into mid to late adulthood.
 For more about living with BMD, see Medical Management.
 If the cardiac aspects of the disease are minimal, or if they are adequately controlled through medical intervention, a normal or nearly normal life span can be expected.
-Patients with BMD usually live at least 30 years.
-They have a mean age of death in the mid-40s.
-The principal cause of death in patients with BMD is heart failure from dilated cardiomyopathy.
+Heart failure, due to a condition called dilated cardiomyopathy, is the main cause of death in BMD.
+Individuals living with BMD may have a near normal life expectancy, with some having an earlier death due generally to cardiac issues.
+In those patients the mean age of death was 47.3 with a range from 23-89.2

 What is the status of BMD research?